Variable Frequency Drives Thirty Years Ago

 However, advances in IGBT technology (these are the transistors that are creating output voltage for the motors) in the 1990s meant the VFD technology was becoming less expensive, switching frequency was higher (so the annoying VFD noise was mostly eliminated) and used more often in industrial applications.
-At the same time inverter grade motors were launched in the 1990.
+At the same time, inverter-grade motors were launched in 1990.

 VFD Meets Ecogate